| Texas

 connecting to the frontage roads in the general shape of a diamond

 relative to the cross street (see illustration below).
-Sometimes,

-especially in urban areas, the ramps are reversed in an "X"-interchange
+Sometimes, the ramps are reversed in an "X"-interchange

 with the exit ramp for the next cross street preceding the entrance

-through traffic loads on the frontage roads at intersections.
+through traffic at the the frontage road

-passes-over the other).
+passes-over the other.

 Frontage